microsoft/needlr/README.md

 ## Contact

-For questions or feedback, please reach out to [tonio.lora@outlook.com].
+For questions or feedback, please reach out to [Tonio Lora](tonio.lora@outlook.com).